 Ask about personal and family relationships as well as social networks, because they are often relevant to the suicide attempt and the follow-up treatment

-Talk to close family members and friends, and ask them about the person's use of alcohol, marijuana, pain medications or illicit opioids, and other recreational drugs
+Talk to close family members and friends, and ask them about the person's use of alcohol, marijuana, pain medications or illicit drugs

 Help the person identify situations, events, places, thoughts, or emotional states that trigger thoughts of suicide and help the person plan ways to deal with the triggers

 Because depression increases the risk of suicidal behavior, doctors carefully monitor people with depression for suicidal behavior and thoughts.
-For people with depression, Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more suicide risk can increase during periods when depression is more severe, as well as when several other risk factors are also present.
-Doctors may be able to treat depression effectively with drugs and/or psychotherapy, Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
+For people with depression, Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more suicide risk can increase during periods when depression is more severe, as well as when several other risk factors are also present.
+Doctors may be able to treat depression effectively with medications and/or psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
-Most treatment... read more and thereby reduce suicide risk overall.
+Most treatment... read more , and thereby reduce suicide risk overall.

-Some evidence suggests that using lithium, antidepressants, and newer antipsychotics to treat mood disorders in people who are at risk of suicide may reduce the number of completed suicides.
-Treating schizophrenia with clozapine reduces the risk of suicide.
+Some evidence suggests that using lithium, antidepressants, and newer antipsychotics to treat mood disorders Overview of Mood Disorders Mood disorders are mental health disorders that involve emotional disturbances consisting of long periods of excessive sadness (depression), excessive joyousness or elation (mania), or both... read more in people who are at risk of suicide may reduce the number of completed suicides.
+Treating schizophrenia Schizophrenia Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more with clozapine reduces the risk of suicide.

 The risk of suicide changes over time, with the most serious acute risk lasting from hours to days.
-Yet, according to a 2018 report of suicide risk, in a majority of suicides, people had been assessed in a variety of health care settings before their suicide, but their suicide risk was not detected.
+In a majority of suicides, people had been seen in a variety of health care settings before their suicide, but their suicide risk was not detected.
 These findings highlight the importance of adopting public health strategies to reduce the risk of suicide in these people.
 For example, doctors should do the following: